danchoi/herbalizer/README.md

 1. XML Doctype (!!!
 XML) declarations; HTML Doctype declarations are supported
 1. Single-line Ruby expressions that are purely for side effect and not for output; an extra <% end %> will be created.
 (This is bad practice anyway)

+Eventually I hope to cover all the edge cases.
+As you can see, HAML syntax is not compact.
+It's getting more baroque over time, and so is the Ruby parser that powers it.
+I like ERB for this reason.
+It's simple, classic, and won't change.